 Maxwell is a freshman at the St. Sebastian's School in Needham, MA.
 He's active with art, music, theater, debate, soccer, and plays catcher for his school and travel baseball teams.

 HUTCH Education Advisor Michelle Perron is a veteran elementary school teacher in Walpole, MA.
-She finds great joy in encouraging her students to find and share themselves through creative means and has advocated for them to submit to Hutch Magazine since she learned of it in its early years.
+She finds great joy in encouraging her students to find and share themselves through creative means and has advocated for them to submit to HUTCH magazine since she learned of it in its early years.
 She has been lucky to be invited by her students to attend and enjoy many of the publication parties.
-Being part of the Hutch team allows her to combine her love of teaching, literature, art, and other forms of creative expression.
-Advocating for creativity in schools is something very dear to her and she values the opportunity Hutch offers students to express themselves and be honored for sharing their own unique voices!
+Being part of the HUTCH team allows Michelle to combine her love of teaching, literature, art, and other forms of creative expression.
+Advocating for creativity in schools is something very dear to Michelle and she values the opportunity HUTCH offers students to express themselves while being honored for sharing their own unique voices!

 What is HUTCH magazine?

 HUTCH is a kids’ literary and creativity magazine, published semi-annually under the direction of Peter H. Reynolds, with the help of The Blue Bunny Bookstore, and his non-profit foundation, The Reynolds Center for Teaching, Learning, and Creativity.
 The magazine features stories, art, poetry, book reviews, travel logs and interviews submitted by kids.
 The first issue of HUTCH was published in June of 2008.